 The Tunable Rudder is designed to offer easy adjustment of steering.
 This system utilizes a composite tuning foil which is located at the upper aft corner of the rudder blade.
 To adjust the foil a Phillips head screwdriver will be needed.
 Loosen the two machine screws located in the relief slots of the tuning foil.
+Mfgd. under license from National Products, Inc. U.S. patent 5,746,147.

-Loosening Tuning Foil
+Loosening Tuning Foil (Z Trim)